QIICR/DICOM4QI/results/tr/brainlab.md

   - 1 Track Set
   - 503 Tracks
   - Single Colored (turquoise, but shown direction-colored in screenshot)
   - Detailed Track Set Description can be found in
     - TrackSet Label       (0066,0106)
     - TrackSet Description (0066,0107)
     - (and NOT in Series Description (0008,103e))
   - Additional Measurements
    - Per Track Point
       - Fractional Anisotropy Value for each Track Point for each Track  (stored inside Measurements Sequence (0066,0121))
   - Additional Statistics
     - Statistics per Track
       - Four Statistical attributes for each Track (stored inside Track Statistic Sequence (0066,0130))
         - Minimum, Maximum and Mean Fractional Anisotropy values
-        - Path length (no units, but is millimeter)
+        - Path length (i.e. length of a Track, no units, but is millimeter)

-    - Statistics per Track Set -------
+    - Statistics per Track Set
       - Six Statistical attributes for the whole Track Set (stored inside Track Set Statistics Sequence (0066,0124))
         - Minimum, Maximum and Mean Fractional Anisotropy values
         - Minimum, Maximum and Mean Track lengths (no units, but is millimeter)

+- **No Track Set created based on Test Dataset #2**

+  Brainlab FiberTracking Software does not support Track Set creation for Test DataSet 2.

-- **Track Set created based on Test dataset #3**
+- **Track Set created based on Test Dataset #3**
   - 1 Track Set
   - 8 Tracks
   - Single Colored (magenta, but shown direction-colored in screenshot)
   - Detailed Track Set Description can be found in
     - TrackSet Label       (0066,0106)
     - TrackSet Description (0066,0107)
     - (and NOT in Series Description (0008,103e))
   - Additional Measurements
     - Per Track Point
       - Fractional Anisotropy Value for each Track Point for each Track  (stored inside Measurements Sequence (0066,0121))
   - Additional Statistics
     - Statistics per Track
       - Four Statistical attributes for each Track (stored inside Track Statistic Sequence (0066,0130))
         - Minimum, Maximum and Mean Fractional Anisotropy values
-        - Path length (no units, but is millimeter)
+        - Path length (i.e. length of a Track, no units, but is millimeter)
     - Statistics per Track Set
       - Six Statistical attributes for the whole Track Set (stored inside Track Set Statistics Sequence (0066,0124))
         - Minimum, Maximum and Mean Fractional Anisotropy values